Thank you for reading and reviewing! I hope you enjoy this chapter.

 "I changed my ways of dealing with the Fire Nation, but I have not stopped hating that damn country," Jet gritted out.
 "I will never forget it was the Fire Nation that took everything from me!
 And this guy," he growled as he pointed at Zuko with one of his hook swords, "is the spawn of those bastards.
 He's the Fire Lord!"

 "No duh," Toph muttered sardonically.

-"Zuko is the Fire Lord, but he's much more different that the previous ones!"
+"Zuko is the Fire Lord, but he's different than the previous ones!"
 Katara exclaimed, as she placed her hand on Zuko's arm.
 "He went against his own nation, his own father, and joined Aang for the good of the world.
-He has done much to help everyone even when he was just shown hatred and hostility."
+He has done much to help everyone, even when he was just shown hatred and hostility."